Marklogic-retired/marklogic-data-hub/examples/insurance/README.md

 ## How to Integrate the Customer Data

-1. Start the Data Hub and select the project folder: examples/insurance
+1. Using Data Hub QuickStart with a clean MarkLogic server, select and install the project folder: examples/insurance
 2. View the `AdvantageFlow` flow.
 Configure the `AdvantageIngest` step by setting the Source Directory Path to the `datasets/advantage` directory (exact path will depend on your filesystem).
 3. Ingest the Advantage dataset by running the `AdvantageIngest` step.
 This ingests 100 Advantage customer documents into the staging database.
 You can view the documents in the Browse Data view.
 4. With the Advantage customer data ingested, configure the `AdvantageMap` step in the `AdvantageFlow` flow.